 It should be mentioned that only guests are allowed to dine at the restaurant.

 The restaurant 5,8m was opened in November 2016.
-It resembles pretty much of the restaurant at Conrad resort (mentioned above).
+It resembles pretty much the restaurant at Conrad resort (mentioned above).
 The only difference is its size which is considerably larger.
-Although you can see 10 tables on the photo it is said to have 8 tables.
+Although you can see 10 tables in the photo it is said to have 8 tables.

 Hurawalhi is located in Lhaviany Atoll so you can reach it by seaplane.